react-native-community/discussions-and-proposals/proposals/0007-rn-versions-lifecycle-support.md

 Issues & PRs opened against older versions would be considered only in exceptional cases.
 Please update your application to one of the supported versions and raise the Issue/PR targeted to that version.

-Issues should contain a [**reproducer**](https://stackoverflow.com/help/minimal-reproducible-example) project regardless of which version they are targeting, for them to be considered.
+Issues should contain a [**reproducer**](https://stackoverflow.com/help/minimal-reproducible-example) project regardless of which version they target, for them to be considered.
 Issues without a reproducer will require more effort to understand and fix, and are less likely to receive attention.

 At this point in time, we are prioritizing issues that are related to: